ofperez-TheOwl/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond gives zero permission to owner and owner group but execute permission to other for the file hello 9-John_Doe gives  a special 753 permission for the file hello 12-directory_permissions creates a directory with 751 permission
+8-James_Bond gives zero permission to owner and owner group but execute permission to other for the file hello 9-John_Doe gives  a special 753 permission for the file hello 12-directory_permissions creates a directory with 751 permission 13-change_group changes the owner group of file hello to "school"